-FIRST QUARTER (beginning with the fall quarter, 1945):
+FIRST QUARTER:

-Matriculation fee \$ 5.00
+Matriculation fee\$ 5.00

 Damage deposit 5.00

-Tuition, board, room, and fees as described above 00.00
+Tuition, board, room, and fees as described above 200.00

-SECOND QUARTER
+SECOND QUARTER:

-Tuition, board, room, and fees 20 00.00

 Each subsequent quarter would be the same as the charge for the second quarter.
 Dates of payment correspond to the opening dates of each quarter as stated in the Academic Calendar.
 By special arrangement patrons may make all payments on a monthly basis, but approval of this arrangement should be made in advance.